sethbang/whole-home-inventory-system/README.md

    - Add custom fields as needed

 4. **Data Management**
+    - Create automatic backups of your data
+    - Download backups for safekeeping
-   - Use the backup feature to create data backups
+    - Upload backup files to restore data on another system
-   - Restore from backups when needed
+    - Restore from any backup with a single click
     - Import/export data using the migration tools
     - Generate reports and analytics

 ## Future Features